Direction

 Direction isn’t something that appears only when decisions are made.

-It’s already there, shaping how energy, attention, and responsibility are carried.
+It’s already shaping how energy, attention, and responsibility are carried.

 Sometimes it’s clear.
 Often it isn’t.

-Not knowing what you want doesn’t mean you lack direction.
+Not knowing what you want doesn’t mean direction is absent.

 It usually means direction hasn’t been named.